ArmandDS/grpc_mapreduce_test/README.md

 # TODOs:
-make worker failure recovery
+* make worker failure recovery
-make some more test
+* make some more test

 # Result
-local test
+* local test
-run master and all workers on localhost
+* run master and all workers on localhost
+* The __result__ folder has the output files containing the frequency of each work in the input

 # Testing
 some basic test are under folder test, please be aware of the data directory